You grew up

 You’ll learn the words and the worlds they live in.

 Words don’t stick in a vacuum.
 Every unit sits inside a real Palestinian dish, place, or custom, because that’s where the vocabulary belongs.
 Learning vegetables?
-You’re cooking maqluba.
+You’re cooking maqloobe.
 Numbers?
 You’re haggling in a market.
 Family words?
 You’re three chairs deep at someone’s wedding.

 كنافة نابلسية